dotnet/msbuild/documentation/specs/proposed/BuildCheck-Rules-Identification.md

 ### Problems to address:
 - The report should unambiguously point to the rule.
-- Errors and execution time reporting for analyzers.
+- Execution and configuration issues and execution time reporting for analyzers.
-- Preventing clashes of identification within a single build: Clashes with well-known rules/analyzers.
+- Preventing clashes of identification within a single build and clashes of custom rules/analyzers with well-known rules/analyzers.
 - Possibility to configure the rule.
 - Categorization of the rules/analyzers.